COMMA: A Communicative Multimodal Multi-Agent Benchmark: Introduction

 Several critical questions emerge in the context of multimodal agent collaboration.
 How can different agents effectively communicate multimodal information through language when they have varying levels of access to information?
-In scenarios where different agents possess diverse task-specific capabilities, how can they collaborate to accomplish objectives that are beyond the scope of any individual agent?
+In scenarios where different agents possess diverse task-specific capabilities, how can they collaborate to accomplish objectives beyond the scope of any individual agent?
 These research settings remain largely uncharted and present significant challenges.
-Furthermore, the ability of agents to handle incomplete information is of paramount importance, particularly when working with sensitive data ~\citep{li2024llmpbeassessingdataprivacy} (i.e. Agent application in healthcare where privacy concerns are critical ~\citep{tang2023medagents}).
-The exploration of these questions is crucial for advancing the field of multimodal agent collaboration.
+Furthermore, the ability of agents to handle incomplete information is of paramount importance, particularly when working with sensitive data ~\citep{li2024llmpbeassessingdataprivacy} (i.e. Agent application in healthcare where privacy concerns are critical ~\citep{tang-etal-2024-medagents}).
+Exploration of these questions is crucial for advancing the field of multimodal agent collaboration.
 By addressing these challenges, we can expand the applicability of multimodal agents in real-world scenarios~\citep{zhang2024mme}, particularly those involving sensitive or restricted information.

-Motivated by these aforementioned issues, we propose a novel benchmark for evaluating collaborative multi-modal multi-agent frameworks to address critical gaps in current approaches (see ~\autoref{fig:main}).
-Our evaluation setting simulates a scenario where an in-house agent with direct access to sensitive data (i.e., the AI solver) collaborates with external expert agents (i.e., the AI expert) to analyze information without compromising privacy.
-This evaluation setting could revolutionize how we handle and extract insights from sensitive datasets across various domains.
+Motivated by these aforementioned issues, we propose a benchmark for evaluating multimodal models in a collaborative agentic setting to address critical gaps in current approaches (see ~\autoref{fig:main}).
+While recent work has explored scaling test time compute ~\citep{snell2025scaling} to improve reasoning performance, such methods often rely on the unrealistic assumption that a model has sufficient capability and access to all necessary information to complete the task.
+In contrast, our benchmark poses a unique challenge: models must dynamically alternate between intensive reasoning based on the information available and effective communication to request additional details when needed.
+Our evaluation setting also simulates a scenario where an in-house agent with direct access to sensitive data (i.e., the AI solver) collaborates with external expert agents (i.e., the AI expert) to analyze information without compromising privacy.
+Specifically, this work makes the following contributions:

-We assess multi-modal multi-agent systems using a series of carefully designed collaborative puzzle games.
-These scenarios typically involve two-player setups where agents have access to different, complementary information. (i.e., in a bomb defusal game, one agent possesses details about the bomb, while the other has access to a disarming manual).
-By employing such diverse and interactive scenarios, we aim to provide a thorough assessment of multi-modal multi-agent performance.